ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/applicationloadbalancer.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

+* `targetLanConfig` (object)
+	* description: ID of the balanced private target LAN (outbound).
+Lan ID can be set directly or via reference.
+	* properties:
+		* `lanId` (string)
+			* description: LanID is the ID of the Lan on which the resource will be created.
+It needs to be provided via directly or via reference.
+		* `lanIdRef` (object)
+			* description: LanIDRef references to a Lan to retrieve its ID.
+			* properties:
+				* `name` (string)
+					* description: Name of the referenced object.
+				* `policy` (object)
+					* description: Policies for referencing.
+					* properties:
+						* `resolution` (string)
+							* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+							* default: "Required"
+							* possible values: "Required";"Optional"
+						* `resolve` (string)
+							* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+							* possible values: "Always";"IfNotPresent"
+			* required properties:
+				* `name`
+		* `lanIdSelector` (object)
+			* description: LanIDSelector selects reference to a Lan to retrieve its LanID.
+			* properties:
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
+				* `policy` (object)
+					* description: Policies for selection.
+					* properties:
+						* `resolve` (string)
+							* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+							* possible values: "Always";"IfNotPresent"
+						* `resolution` (string)
+							* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+							* default: "Required"
+							* possible values: "Required";"Optional"
 * `datacenterConfig` (object)
 	* description: A Datacenter, to which the user has access, to provision the ApplicationLoadBalancer in.
 	* properties:
+		* `datacenterIdRef` (object)
+			* description: DatacenterIDRef references to a Datacenter to retrieve its ID.
+			* properties:
+				* `name` (string)
+					* description: Name of the referenced object.
+				* `policy` (object)
+					* description: Policies for referencing.
+					* properties:
+						* `resolution` (string)
+							* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+							* default: "Required"
+							* possible values: "Required";"Optional"
+						* `resolve` (string)
+							* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+							* possible values: "Always";"IfNotPresent"
+			* required properties:
+				* `name`
 		* `datacenterIdSelector` (object)
 			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its DatacenterID.
 			* properties: